-It’s crucial to develop a reliable data backup and disaster recovery plan to ensure your businesses’ overall protection.
+It’s crucial to develop a reliable data backup and disaster recovery plan to ensure your small businesses’ overall protection.
 If your IT backup plan fails, it could cause some severe damage to your company.
-Not only from a compliance and regulatory perspective but from a reputational viewpoint as well.
+Not only from a compliance and regulatory perspective but from a reputation viewpoint as well.

 Your customer data is at the center of your company’s success, and the last thing you want is to lose it.
 Regular data backups can help to safeguard your company to a great extent.